twlz0ne/shim.el/README.md

 (add-hook 'js-mode-hook #'shim-mode)
 ```

-If you would like specific version by file local variable:
+If you would like specific version by file local variable (`M-x shim-add-file-local-version`):

 ```javascript
 ...